What to Expect

 All of our worship gatherings can be described as traditional in the sense that we follow the traditional pattern of Christian worship:

 - Proclamation (Word) - The scriptures are opened and read aloud to the assembly.
 The minster or a lay person preaches the good news of Christ while reflecting on the day's readings.
-Other acts which proclaim the good news and God's promise of salvation, such as music and dramatic presentations, may take also place.
+Other acts which proclaim the good news and God's promise of salvation, such as music and dramatic presentations, may also take place.

 - Response (Thanksgiving) - The assembly responds to the word.
 Responses include music, prayer, testimony, baptism, profession of faith and profession of membership in the church.
 In gatherings with Holy Communion, the actions of Jesus in the upper room during the Passover celebration are recalled and the supper is celebrated.
 In gatherings without Holy Communion, prayers and acts of thankfulness for God's mighty work through Jesus Christ are observed.